thousandhips/cs190-ps2/README.md

 ACTUALLY, THAT'S WHAT I WANT YOU TO DO.
 I'M GOING TO SHOW YOU HOW TO REBASE ON THURSDAY TO GET THE REST OF MY WRITE-UP.

-FOR PARTS 1. and 2.
+FOR PARTS 1.
+AND 2.
 THE ONLY FILE YOU SHOULD ALTER AND COMMIT IS Main.storyboard.
 AFTER THURSDAY'S CLASS, REBASE AND CONTINUE WITH PART 3.

 1. (2 pts) The keyboard is incomplete.
 Add the nine missing buttons.
 Make sure they align nicely with the buttons that are already present and that the view constraints do not generate warnings, and work reasonably in portrait mode only with a couple of different iPhone simulations.